-Republic Services leverages an environmental management system (EMS) to ensure compliance, which has been in place for many years.
+Republic leverages an environmental management system (EMS) to ensure compliance, which has been in place for many years.
 In 2015, we engaged a consultant to assess our current system as compared to the ISO 14001:2015 Environmental Management Systems standard, with the goal of preparing the company to seek certification.
 The consultant completed a document review alongside interviews with key stakeholders who own the management and implementation of policies related to the ISO 14001:2015 criteria.
-A new EMS policy was formally issued on June 10, 2016 as a result of this assessment and includes the following items:
+A new Environmental policy was formally issued on June 10, 2016 as a result of this assessment and includes the following items:

-✓ Production operations / business facilities

-- ✓ Selection / on-going evaluation of suppliers / service providers and contractors

-- ✓ Development of new products and services

-- ✓ Product distribution / logistics

-- ✓ Management of waste

-- √ Engineering / maintenance
+- \checkmark Production operations / business facilities - \checkmark Selection / on-going evaluation of suppliers / service providers and contractors - \checkmark Development of new products and services - ✓ Product distribution / logistics - ✓ Management of waste - ✓ Engineering / maintenance

-The policy is publicly available on our Sustainability website, and was highlighted in our 2015 Sustainability Report to demonstrate our commitment.
+The policy is publicly available on our Sustainability website, originally highlighted in our 2015 Sustainability Report to demonstrate our commitment.
 Our policy is an overarching public statement, signed by our CEO, signaling our intentions toward an ISO certified and comprehensive EMS aligned with our sustainability initiatives.

 Republic is upgrading our EMS and intends to seek ISO certification as a pilot, at targeted sites, to focus on improving specific aspects of Recycling and Landfill operations and to build ISO support throughout the organization.
 The pilot approach to seeking ISO certification provides a platform to efficiently build and test EMS tools while proving value.
 In addition, the target sites will serve as "beacons" for the company.
-The pilot will inform our strategy and design of a multi-site EMS program, with the vision of ultimately scaling the system to cover all operations and seek multi-site ISO 14001:2015 certification.
-We're very proud to announce that we achieved ISO 14001:2015 certification of our first recycling facility, our Mecklenburg MRF, in January of 2018.
+The pilot will inform our strategy and design of a multi-site EMS program, with the vision of ultimately scaling the system to cover key operations and potentially seek multi-site ISO 14001:2015 certification.
+We upgraded from ISO 14001 to ISO 14001:2015 at the Mecklenburg recycling facility, in January of 2018.
+We maintained our certification in 2019.
 The certificate can be found on our Sustainability website.
-We maintained this certification for 2018.

-Republic Service's EMS is overseen by the Vice President, Engineering & Environmental Compliance, reporting to our Chief Operating Officer.
-This team is responsible for environmental compliance, engineering and environmental management.
+Republic Service's EMS is overseen by the Vice President, Engineering & Environmental Compliance, reporting to our SVP Operations Support.
+The Vice President, Engineering & Environmental Compliance sits on the Ethics and Compliance Committee with a dotted line reporting matrix to the Executive Vice President, Chief Legal Officer, Chief Ethics & Compliance Officer, Corporate Secretary.
+The Engineering & Environmental Compliance team is responsible for environmental compliance, engineering and environmental management.
 The EMS is managed under the Corporate Environmental Compliance Policy and is implemented in the field through Republic operations with the oversight of our Corporate team.
 The field teams are staffed with a Director of Engineering Field Operations who provides support to the Area and local division engineering and environmental management activities.
-The company is now organized into 11 Areas, each with an Area Environmental Manager that oversees multiple Environmental Managers responsible for the implementation of the items described in the Corporate Environmental Compliance Policy.
+The company is now organized into 11 Areas, each with an Area Environmental Manager that oversees multiple Environmental Compliance Policy.
 Environmental Managers also manage the services of multiple Environmental Specialists and Environmental Technicians within each Area.